 In addition to the physical act of changing lanes, there are several points to remember when engaging in this action.
 Your driving test administrator will mark you down several points for failing to properly and safely switch from one lane to another.

 Solution: When changing lanes, always remember to first survey your surroundings.
 Check your rearview, then side view mirror, and finally blind spot before completing a lane change.
-Failing to do either of these will result in a failing mark on the ‘lane change’ portion of the driving test.
-Additionally, students must signal at least 300 feet before beginning to change lanes.
+Failing to do either of these will result in a failing mark on the ‘lane change’ portion of the drivers’ test.
+Additionally, students must signal at least 5 seconds before beginning to change lanes.